It looks like your language preference is English (United States), switch to US website?

 Share this article

 More and more people are now vaping, and vaping & smoking.
 They feel that this will help them to quit smoking but we are now becoming more aware of the risk to health of vaping itself.
+Read more about is vaping harder to quit than smoking? and is vaping safer than smoking?

 There are easy ways to quit vaping but many parents vape in their homes or in their cars believing there to be no risk to their children10.